 Improve your resume for better prospects

-Below are few ways where you can better the chances of your resume being evaluated:
+Below are some tips to better the chances of your resume getting through screening:

-For web development related positions it is always a good idea to present a table of your technical skills and experience on the first page of your resume.
+For programming positions, it is always a good idea to present a table of your technical skills and experience on the first page itself.

 For example: PHP Developer, Android Developer, JAVA Programmer, WordPress Developer etc.

-For an IT sector application the skill sets is the most important column, this is where you can feed in detail the list of applications, tools, softwares, operating systems, frameworks or programming languages you are familiar with.
-Make sure to highlight this particular section of your resume.
+For an IT sector job application, ‘technical skill sets’ is the most important column, this is where you present in detail the list of applications, tools, software, operating systems, frameworks or programming languages you are familiar with.

-This can be followed up with further personal details and/ or other miscellaneous information about yourself.
+This can be followed by interesting miscellaneous information about yourself if any.

 Reference: Should be made available upon request (optional).